sykwon/teddy-dream/dream/README.md

 * <number_encoder_layers>: the number of layers in the encoder of the model
 * <encoder_scale>: the scale of the encoder of the model
 * <max_epoch>: the maximum number of epoches to train the model
-* <patience>: the number which represents how many times to keep the training while the
+* <patience_number>: the number of epochs without improvement after which training will be early stopped
 * <delta_M>: the maximum substring edit distance threshold
 * <max_char>: It is the maximum number of most frequent characters to keep for the cardinality estimator.
     The remaining characters are considered as unknown.